freddyVandalay/TankAI/README.md

+This work is a part of a coursework done in a Game AI course.

+# Description:
 This demo demostrates implementations of behaviour trees using NPBehave for the tank AI in the Tanks demo tutorial.
 Code from Coursework 1 on Behaviour Trees has been re-used some with modifications.
 Any re-used code have have been marked out in the source code script 'Behaviour.cs'.